Best Business Lunch Restaurants in Loop

 16-Inch Thin Crust Sausage Pizza, Detroit Style Pizza, Italian Beef Sandwich

-What makes it special: Chicago's pizza delivery pioneer since 1950, still family-owned after 75 years
+What Makes it Special: Chicago's pizza delivery pioneer since 1950, still family-owned after 75 years

 South Branch Tavern & Grille is a big, riverfront New American tavern built for Loop office crowds, with a sprawling patio, long beer list, and a menu that runs from burgers and tacos to big salads.
 It anchors after-work drinks, corporate lunches, and game-day gatherings when you want something livelier than a white-tablecloth steakhouse.